Machine learning of measurement schemes for efficient quantum observable estimation: Optimization of CMS

 We note that throughout this work, we use $\RV{\cdots}$ to represent random variables.
 Suppose there is a list of Pauli measurement $\{Q_k\}$ generated from the measurement scheme and $\{\RV{x}_k\}$ are the corresponding results in the form of bitstrings.
 Also, we define the following relation that characterizes what Pauli measurements can produce estimations for the expectation value of a Pauli string. \begin{definition}[Qubit-wise covering] For a Pauli string $P$ and a Pauli measurement represented by the Pauli string $Q$, we say $Q$ covers $P$, or equivalently $P\triangleright Q$, when $P[i]$ equals to either $Q[i]$ or identity for all qubit $i$. \end{definition}

 With the above notations, we present \autoref{alg:estimate}, which is set to be the post-processing protocol for demonstrating all measurement schemes in this work.

 For a list of Pauli measurements $\{Q_k\}$, the output $\RV{\expectv{O}}$ of \autoref{alg:estimate} is random due to the random nature of quantum mechanics.
-The variance of the estimate of $\RV{\expectv{O}}$ can be calculated by (See \autoref{sec:var-expression} for derivation)
+The variance of the estimate of $\RV{\expectv{O}}$ can be calculated by (See \appref{sec:var-expression} for derivation)

 where

 and $\expectv{\cdots}$ here are the true expectation values that depend on the state measured. $m_{jj}$ equals $m_j$ that we defined above and $m_{j\ell}\;(j\neq \ell)$ is the number measurements that generate a one-shot estimation for both $\expectv{P_j}$ and $\expectv{P_{\ell}}$.